This page will discuss containers and container images, as well as their use in operations and solution development.

 2. Create the corresponding RuntimeClass resources

-The configurations setup in step 1 should each have an associated handler
+The configurations setup in step 1 should each have an associated handler name, which identifies

 the configuration.
 For each handler, create a corresponding RuntimeClass object.